 World Trade Center

-In a city of iconic architecture, nothing compares to the new World Trade Center Transportation Hub’s bright-white Oculus and the expansive, column-free public space within.
-Shoppers will enjoy browsing Westfield World Trade Center for top fashions, tech goods and high-end jewelry.
-The Oculus Greenmarket operates on Tuesdays during winter months, but on any day of the week you can find great food options throughout the new WTC complex—including at the renowned Eataly NYC Downtown.
+In a city of iconic architecture, nothing is quite like the Oculus World Trade Center Transportation Hub.
+The concourses of the airy complex, designed by Spanish architect Santiago Calatrava, are accessible by multiple subway lines.
+They hold Westfield World Trade Center, a retail destination for top fashions, tech goods and high-end jewelry.
+The (open-air) Oculus Greenmarket operates on Tuesdays during winter months, but on any day of the week you can find great food options throughout the WTC complex—including at the renowned Eataly NYC Downtown.
 The underground concourse leads to Brookfield Place, which houses a host of affordable eating options and upscale shops.

 Grand Central Terminal